HaskellEmbedded/HaskellEmbedded.github.io/drafts/scraps_hodapp.md

 variable and only for the sake of passing it to an externally-defined function.
 - I'm still not sure how to properly render a C `enum`.
+- The split between structs and BitData is a bit jarring and annoying.
+- This feels less like an Ivory issue and more of an issue that's just inherent to trying to make C code more formal in its behavior, but some of the behavior around pointers can be tedious.

 Ideas
 ====